Weight Training for Women

 Reality.
-The scale does lie.
+The scale can mislead you.
 Muscle is more dense than fat.
-With a weight-training program,
+With a weight-training

-combined with a good diet and aerobic exercise, you may lose inches from your waist,
+program, combined with a good diet and aerobic exercise, you may lose inches from

-thighs, and other trouble spots without losing any pounds.
-You may even gain a few
+your waist, thighs, and other trouble spots without losing any pounds.
+You may even

 When you stop